Your Companionship Can Provide the Gift of Independence to Seniors and Rewards for You

-The Senior Companion Program matches seniors (aged 55 and older) to frail, homebound elderly or disabled adults.
-The purpose of the program is to help clients retain their independence for as long as possible, rather than being moved to a nursing home or assisted living facility.
+Make independence a reality.
+The Senior Companion program is a nationally-affiliated program, through Senior Corps of the Corporation for National & Community Service that matches volunteers 55 and older with homebound elderly or disabled adults.
+Simply being lonely and isolated can lead to poor health.
+And sometimes a stressed-out caregiver just needs a little break.
+This program helps clients retain their independence for as long as possible, rather than being moved to a nursing home or assisted living facility.

-Senior Companions visit the homebound elderly in their homes.
-They help by providing caring friendship, assisting with simple chores, helping with tasks of daily living such as grocery shopping, serving as a watchful eye to notice when their client needs extra care, and adding richness to the lives of those who otherwise are isolated and lonely.
+Senior Companion volunteer opportunities include visiting clients in their homes, providing caring friendship, assisting with simple chores and helping with tasks of daily living, such as grocery shopping.
+By serving as a watchful eye, volunteering to help the elderly adds richness to the lives of those who otherwise are isolated and lonely.